 Omitted media-independent types

 Some intangible formats are being omitted from this analysis, at least in its early manifestations, since the types of content that use these formats is unlikely to find its way into Library of Congress collections in the foreseeable future.
 One example is the family of specialized formats that represent numeric data.
-Another omitted example is the family of sound and moving image formats in which sound and pictures are heavily compressed in order to serve wireless communication, mobile telephony, teleconferencing, and the like.
-Content from these communication modes is rarely if ever added to the Library's collections.
-It is true that some heavily compressed sound formats are employed for digital recorded books and may be used in emerging forms of moving image presentations, and these may indeed find their way to the Library.
-However, the example of Audible, Inc., (http://www.audible.com) indicates that publishers in these fields are likely to offer multiple formats for a given title, including ones that are moderately rather than heavily compressed, and these higher quality versions would generally be preferred for the Library's collections.
+Another omitted example is the family of sound and moving image formats in which sound and pictures are heavily compressed in order to serve wireless communication, mobile devices, teleconferencing, and the like.
+Content from these communication modes is rarely added to the Library's collections.
+There is at least one exception, however, and that is for the class of heavily compressed sound formats employed for digital recorded books.
+Nevertheless these digital works are generally represented by high-resolution master files held by the publishers, and if these can be acquired, the high-resolution examples would be preferred for the Library's collections.